bibarzgoogle/microbit-tutorials/variables.md

 Let's start with a simple task:
-- When you press button `A`, show the message "Hello".
+- When you press button `A`, show the message "Hi".
 - When you press button `B`, show the message "Bye".